Matheus-Lima-Moreira/use-sound/README.md

 ```
 Warning !!
-This is only for TypeScript Howl issue workaround will only push for this update.
+This is only for TypeScript Howl issue workaround.
+Will only push for this update.
 ```
 # useSound